MicroEJ/docs/KernelDeveloperGuide/kernelCreation.rst

 In the Package Explorer, right-click on the project and select :guilabel:`Build Module`.
 The build of the Firmware and Virtual Device may take several minutes.
-When the build is succeed, the folder :guilabel:`myfirmware` > :guilabel:`target~` > :guilabel:`artifacts` contains the firmware output artifacts (see :ref:`in_out_artifacts`) :
+Once the build has succeeded, the folder :guilabel:`myfirmware` > :guilabel:`target~` > :guilabel:`artifacts` contains the firmware output artifacts (see :ref:`in_out_artifacts`) :